Aashi24/shreyakr-portfolio/final_project_part_3_4_shreya.md

 ![fish chart](98percentfishchart.png)

 Since the pie chart was representing percentage of fish, I took the liberty to make the pie chart look like a fish.
-Some one looking at the chart will instantly know that it represents data from a study on fish.
+Someone looking at the chart will instantly know that it represents data from a study on fish.

 **2. The Time line graph:**